What do my teeth have to do with my fertility?

 It seems that good oral hygiene can make us more fertile, both women and men.

-According to the latest research, dental health can affect the time it takes for a woman to conceive.
+According to the latest research, dental health can affect how long it takes a woman to conceive.

 And, for men, gum disease and tooth decay have been linked to poor semen and sperm health.